 Congratulations to Ryan Joiner, the Spring 2020 grand prize winner for his work on “Exercise Intolerance in Glycogen Storage Diseases”

-We are maintaining the Kinesiology tradition this spring.
+We are maintaining the Kinesiology tradition this Fall.
 The Conference is going Virtual!
-Recorded poster presentations will be uploaded on April 24th.
+Recorded poster presentations will be uploaded on December 4th.
 Both faculty and peer judges will review presentations and provide feedback.
 Peer and faculty awards, including a professional development scholarship, will be awarded based upon judging scores.

 The Bruya-Wood Undergraduate Research Conference is an opportunity for Kinesiology students to share their research, take part in a professional conference, and highlight the Kinesiology program within the WSU community.